 Until now, we have only described best practices as conventions.
-In this last part we will have a look at Git Hooks, which enable you to automate and technically enforce certain of these conventions.
+In this last part, we will have a look at Git Hooks, which enable you to automate and technically enforce certain of these conventions.

-Git Hooks are custom scripts which run at certain points in time during the development process.
+Git Hooks are custom scripts which run at certain points during the development process.
 They are defined by scripts which are placed in the .git/hooks directory of your repo.
 Indeed, if you set up a new Git repo using the

 git init command, then some example scripts will be automatically created for you in that directory.
 There are two types of hooks, client-side and server-side hooks.

 There are two client-side hooks which we explicitly recommend.
 The first one is called pre-commit.
 It enables you to run checks on your repository before a commit is accepted.
 This is the ideal place to run your linters and your tests so that no change can ever reach your repository which is not correctly following code formatting rules or which is breaking tests.
-Checking these things automatically will offload them from the pull request reviewer and allow them focus on more important things.
+Checking these things automatically will offload them from the pull request reviewer and allow them to focus on more important things.

 The second client-side hook we recommend is called commit-msg.
 As its name suggests, it enables you to run custom code for checking the format of the commit message.
-Using the commit-msg hook you can easily enforce the commit message guidelines we mentioned earlier.
+Using the commit-msg hook, you can easily enforce the commit message guidelines we mentioned earlier.

 Server-side hooks run on a Git server.
 They can be used to check changes which are pushed to that server and possibly reject them.
 There are two server-side hooks which we want to highlight.
-The first one is pre-receive which can be used to validate changes and reject them from being pushed to the repo, if necessary.
+The first one is pre-receive, which can be used to validate changes and reject them from being pushed to the repo, if necessary.
 For example, you could use pre-receive to check that no one is merging their own feature branches to develop or is using history changing operations like force pushing on the

 The second server-side hook is post-receive.
 This hook can be used to react to changes reaching a certain branch.
 For example, you might want to close a ticket whenever a feature branch is merged to develop.